 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Accuracy Matters Appraisals is ready to answer any questions you might have about appraisals or real estate in Rio Grande County.
+Accuracy Matters Appraisals is willing to reply to any concerns you might have about appraisals in South Fork and Rio Grande County.

 Feel free to contact us today.